 What is Talcum Powder?

 Talc is a mineral made up of various elements including magnesium, silicon and oxygen.
-It is mined from the earth and then ground to make talcum powder.
-Talcum powder is used in a wide variety of products to absorb moisture.
+It is mined from the earth and then ground into a fine powder.
+Talcum powder is used in a wide variety of products, Johnson’s Baby Powder for example, to absorb moisture.

 Products that contain talcum powder:

 - Baby powder

 - body powders

 - Summer’s Eve Body Powder

 - Perfumed powders

 - Shower to Shower and Cashmere Bouquet body powders

 - Pressed cosmetic powders, including face powder, eye shadows and blush